foundation/foundation-emails/docs/pages/migration.md

 ```

 ### Block Grid
-The block grid is no longer needed in Foundation for Emails 2.0 because the framework is reponsive in Android native (not Gmail app) and the small
+The block grid has a minor syntax change with identifying the number of elements that are displayed in the row.
+We’ve moved to the convention of `.up-x`, instead of `.x-up`.

 Version 1